George C. Stoney: Film career

 In 1946, Stoney joined the Southern Educational Film Service, writing and directing government education films for their constituents.
 Shooting in North Carolina, he worked on Mr. Williams Wakes up in 1944, and Tar Heel Family in 1951 under the company.
 He went on to create films for the Association of Medical Colleges and the North Carolina Film Board.
 In 1953, Stoney worked with the Association of Medical Colleges to write, direct and produce All My Babies: A Midwife's Own Story.
 The film follows Mary Francis Hill Coley an African American midwife as she attends to her clients and work with doctors and nurses within the medical establishment to promote education and cooperation within the modern medical field.
 The film received numerous awards and was inducted into the National Film Registry in 2002 by the Library of Congress.
+Sylvia Cummins Betts served as the film's editor and frequent collaborator with Stoney on a number of his documentaries.

 In the late 1960s, Stoney founded his own production company, George C. Stoney Associates, and taught at Columbia University, Stanford University (1965–67), and became a professor at New York University's Tisch School of the Arts in 1971.
 He was an emeritus professor at NYU until his death.
 He directed the Challenge for Change project, a socially active documentary production wing of the National Film Board of Canada from 1968-70.
 After working with Red Burns on the Challenge for a Change, the pair founded the Alternate Media Center in 1972, which trained citizens in the tools of video production for a brand new medium, Public-access television.
 An early advocate of democratic media, Stoney is often cited as being the "father of public-access television."
 With his work in public-access television, Stoney sought to democratize of voices recorded on an audiovisual medium by sharing authority through community engagement.

 In 1995, Stoney directed The Uprising of '34 about the General Textile Strike in 1934.
 For the film's production, over 300 hours of interviews from former mill workers, their children and grandchildren, labor organizers, mill owners, and others who experienced or were affected by the strikes.